LemarTokham/Bus-Tracker-V2/README.md

 # Current blockers
 - Code cleaning (IT LOOKS HORRIBLE TRUST THE PROCESS i just needed it to work after the migration to pandas)

+# Journal
+- Removed writing and reading to file so we just read right away from response rather than waste disk space
+- Learnt about try and except for handling HTTPErrors
+- Converted to use PD dataframes
+- Caching so we reduce the number of API calls we make, if a call is made within 10 seconds of getting data for the same company, we use the cached data, else, we fetch new location data.
+This is because location data updates every 10 seconds and calls inbetween this time won't have many changes